jiesutd/YATO/README.md

 ## Reproduce Paper Results and Hyperparameter Tuning

-To reproduce the results in our COLING 2018 paper, you only need to set the `iteration=1` as `iteration=100` in the configuration file `demo.train.config` and then configure your file directory.
+To reproduce the results of CoNLL2003 and SST2 in our paper, you only need to use the configuration file `bert_base_conll2003.config`, `bert_base_gelu_sst2.config` and then configure your file directory.

-The default configuration file adopts the `Char CNN + Word LSTM + CRF` model, and you can develop your model by modifying the configuration accordingly.
-The parameters in this demo configuration file are the same as our paper.
-(Notice the `Word CNN` related models need slightly adjust parameters, details can be found in our COLING paper.)
+The default configuration file adopts the `Pure PLM ` model, and you can develop your model by modifying the configuration accordingly.

 If you want to use this framework in new tasks or datasets, here are some tuning [tips](readme/hyperparameter_tuning.md) by @Victor0118.